Mark Amodei: 2022

+2024

+Amodei ran for reelection to a seventh full term.
+He won the Republican primary with 64% of the vote, and went on to win in the general election with 55% of the vote against Independent candidate Greg Kidd.

 Tenure

 Amodei was sworn in on September 15, 2011.

 Amodei voted against the bill to end the United States federal government shutdown of 2013.
 Of the vote, he said, "During two campaigns, I told Nevadans I would give my full attention to such issues as reining in runaway federal spending, debt, and the harmful aspects of the Affordable Care Act.
 Unlike many in this town, I will not test your memories and hope you have forgotten.
 I will continue to pursue these necessary goals.
 Nothing in this legislation changes the real threats to our country's economy."

 Amodei received a 0% rating from Planned Parenthood's 2014 Congressional Scorecard for supporting a nationwide abortion ban after 20 weeks and banning abortion access in the District of Columbia and through the Patient Protection and Affordable Care Act.

-Amodei announced his support for a House impeachment inquiry into Donald Trump on September 27, 2019.
+A moderate Republican and member of the centrist Republican Governance Group, Amodei was the first House Republican to support a formal impeachment inquiry into President Donald Trump in his first impeachment on September 27, 2019.
 National news media began to refer to Amodei as the first House Republican to support impeachment.
 A spokesman then further clarified his position by stating Amodei supported an inquiry but not impeachment.

+Amodei has also repeatedly backed measures like DACA (even signing a discharge petition to force a vote), and frequently opposes hardline GOP positions such as Trump-style mass deportation rhetoric, trade tariffs, and deep spending cuts.

+Government spending

+In June 2025, Amodei was one of 4 House Republicans to vote against a $9.4 billion rescissions package backed by the Trump administration and the Department of Government Efficiency.

 Immigration

 Amodei voted for the Further Consolidated Appropriations Act of 2020, which authorized DHS to nearly double the available H-2B visas for the remainder of FY 2020.

 Amodei voted for the Consolidated Appropriations Act (H.R.
 1158), which effectively prohibits ICE from cooperating with Health and Human Services to detain or remove illegal alien sponsors of unaccompanied alien children (UACs).

 Amodei supports Deferred Action for Childhood Arrivals (DACA).

+In 2021, Amodei was one of 30 Republicans to vote to give legal status to illegal immigrant agricultural workers.

+In 2024, as chair of the Homeland Security subcommittee in the Appropriations Committee, Amodei cast doubt on the logistics of mass deportations for the incoming Trump administration, and suggested that long-settled illegal immigrants should be treated with leniency.

+Israel-Palestine

+Amodei voted to provide Israel with financial support following October 7 attacks.